 Last week, the American Conservative published an article by Alberto Bufalino entitled “Calls to End the Filibuster Threaten American Democracy.”

 The issue is newsworthy because Democrats are talking about getting rid of the Senate filibuster if they win back Congress and the White House in November.
-Bufalino’s article repeats all the arguments in favor of the filibuster that are paraded out by whatever party is out of office (or anticipates that it will soon be out of office) since before I was born.
+Bufalino’s article repeats all the arguments in favor of the filibuster that have been paraded out by whatever party is out of office (or anticipates that it will soon be out of office) since before I was born.

 “The filibuster prevents the tyranny of the majority,” he says, “allowing for the minority party to have a say in policymaking and to defend their interests on a particular policy.
 Thomas Jefferson once said, “great innovations should not be forced on a slender majority….”